liviumo/trestle-example/md_ex-cd/CMS/ex-prof/CP.9.1.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-Req AC.2.1.10 is implemented properly using the Access control and authentication procedure for EC-Pol-AC-Auth component.
+Req CP.9.1 is implemented using the Disaster Recovery procedure for the CMS component.

 ### Implementation Status: implemented